International auxiliary language: Scholarly study

 For Couturat et al., Volapükists and Esperantists confounded the linguistic aspect of the question with many side issues, and they considered this a main reason why discussion about the idea of an international auxiliary language has appeared unpractical.

-Some contemporaries of Couturat, notably Edward Sapir saw the challenge of an auxiliary language not as much as that of identifying a descriptive linguistic answer (of grammar and vocabulary) to global communicative concerns, but rather as one of promoting the notion of a linguistic platform for lasting international understanding.
+Some contemporaries of Couturat, notably Edward Sapir, saw the challenge of an auxiliary language not as much as that of identifying a descriptive linguistic answer (of grammar and vocabulary) to global communicative concerns, but rather as one of promoting the notion of a linguistic platform for lasting international understanding.
 Though interest among scholars, and linguists in particular, waned greatly throughout the 20th century, such differences of approach persist today.
 Some scholars and interested laymen make concrete language proposals.
 By contrast, Mario Pei and others place the broader societal issue first.
 Yet others argue in favor of a particular language while seeking to establish its social integration.

 Writing systems

-Whilst most IALs use the Latin script, some of them, such as LFN, also offer an alternative in the Cyrillic script.
+Whilst most IALs use the Latin script, some of them also offer an alternative in the Cyrillic script.